awesome-urch/money-transfer-app/README.md

 This web service was built using NodeJS, Express, Knex and MySQL.

+## Endpoints documentation
+Click [here](https://documenter.getpostman.com/view/8761686/2s93eSZFPL) to access the link to the Postman collection documentation of all the endpoints

 ## Running this service
 - Clone the repository
 ```